rittikad/8_week_sql_challenges/Case Study #5 - Data Mart/README.md

 Which platform, region, segment and customer types were the most impacted by this change?
 What can we do about future introduction of similar sustainability updates to the business to minimise impact on sales?

-# CHALLENGE OVERVIEW
+# OBJECTIVE

-The goal of this case study is to:
+The main objectives of this case study are:

-1. Create a data mart to store and analyze business data.
+1. Design a Data Mart: Create a data mart schema that efficiently organizes data for business analysis.
-2. Use SQL to perform various analyses and derive business insights.
+2. Implement ETL Processes: Develop ETL (Extract, Transform, Load) procedures to populate the data mart with relevant data.
+3. Analyze Data with SQL: Write SQL queries to extract insights, identify trends, and generate reports that support business decision-making.
 # AVAILABLE DATA

 For this case study there is only a single table: data_mart.weekly_sales